 1 (24) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 2 United States Virgin Islands, or any territory or insular possession under the jurisdiction of the 3 United States.
 The term includes a federally recognized Indian tribe.
-4 (25) "Support enforcement agency" means a public official, governmental entity, or 5 private agency authorized to: 6 (A) seek enforcement of an order of support or laws relating to the duty of 7 support; 8 (B) seek establishment or modification of child support; 9 (C) request an adjudication parentage of a child; 10 (D) attempt to locate child-support obligors and their income and assets; or 11 (E) request a determination of the controlling child-support order.
+Commented [CJ6]: CJ: At the Oct.
+2016 meeting, we discussed whether Tribes should be included in this 4 (25) "Support enforcement agency" means a public official, governmental entity, or definition.
+(They usually are included in the definition of "State").
+These edits are from Anne Miller.
+5 private agency authorized to: 6 (A) seek enforcement of an order of support or laws relating to the duty of 7 support; 8 (B) seek establishment or modification of child support; 9 (C) request an adjudication parentage of a child; 10 (D) attempt to locate child-support obligors and their income and assets; or 11 (E) request a determination of the controlling child-support order.
+Commented [CJ7]: These changes conform the UPA to recent revisions to UIFSA.
 12 [(26) "Surrogacy agreement" means an agreement under [Article] 8 by which a woman 13 who is not an intended parent who agrees to become pregnant through assisted reproduction.
 14 Unless otherwise specified, the term refers to both a gestational surrogacy agreement and a 15 genetic surrogacy agreement.]
-16 (27) "Woman" means a female individual of any age.
-17 18 19 20 Legislative Note: A state should include the definitions for "genetic surrogate," "gestational surrogate," and "surrogacy agreement" in the act if the state wishes to recognize and give effect to surrogacy agreements and includes Article 8 in the act.
+Commented [CJ8]: A commissioner asked whether we need definitions of genetic surrogacy agreements and 16 (27) "Woman" means a female individual of any age. gestational surrogacy agreements.
+Commented [CJ9]: CJ: Susan Crockin wondered whether 17 18 19 20 Legislative Note: A state should include the definitions for "genetic surrogate," "gestational surrogate," and "surrogacy agreement" in the act if the state wishes to recognize and give effect to surrogacy agreements and includes Article 8 in the act. we need to define the word "transfer."
 21 22 Reporter's Comment 23 24 1.
 GENDER NEUTRALITY 25 26 27 Some of the changes to Section 102 implement the goal of ensuring that the act applies equally to children born to same-sex couples.
-28 29 2.
-ASSISTED REPRODUCTION 30 The draft also includes a number of new definitions regarding assisted reproduction.
+28 2.
+ASSISTED REPRODUCTION 29 30 The draft also includes a number of new definitions regarding assisted reproduction.